Mutancho/virtual-wallet/README.md

 4. **Setting up the .env file**

     Navigate to backend/config and create a file named `.env`.
-This file will environment variables that your application requires.
+This file will hold environment variables that your application requires.

     - `DATABASE_HOSTNAME`= The hostname where your database is hosted.
 If you are running your database locally, this will be `localhost`.
 If you are using Azure, this will be the hostname provided by Azure.
     - `DATABASE_PORT`= The port that your database is running on.
 For MariaDB/MySQL, the default port is typically `3306`.